 Shop at Neuschwanstein-Castle

-Despite the crowds, it was a lovely afternoon and again well worth visiting.
-When we got back to the motorhome we did wonder if we would be allowed to stay overnight in such a beautiful setting but thought better of it and headed to a stellplatz in Fussen which was to be our next stop at the start of the Alpine route.
+Despite the crowds, it was a lovely afternoon and well worth visiting again.
+When we returned to the motorhome, we wondered if we would be allowed to stay overnight in such a beautiful setting, but thought better of it and headed to a stellplatz in Füssen, which was to be our next stop at the start of the Alpine route.

 Shop at Neuschwanstein-Castle